SINTEF/rewts/tutorial.md

   static_covariates: null
 ```

 Thus, one must at least specify which variables are target variables.
 These should be the names of columns in your pandas DataFrame.
 For [darts datasets](https://unit8co.github.io/darts/generated_api/darts.datasets.html) that use the [DartsExampleDataModule](src/datamodules/darts_example_datamodule.py) class there is a trick that simply chooses all variables in the dataset as target variables.
-This is why we didnt have to specify our variables for the [AirPassengers](https://unit8co.github.io/darts/generated_api/darts.datasets.html#darts.datasets.AirPassengersDataset) dataset.
+This is why we didn't have to specify our variables for the [AirPassengers](https://unit8co.github.io/darts/generated_api/darts.datasets.html#darts.datasets.AirPassengersDataset) dataset.

 The [AirPassengers](https://unit8co.github.io/darts/generated_api/darts.datasets.html#darts.datasets.AirPassengersDataset) dataset only has one variable: "#Passengers" representing the number of passengers, there are no covariates available in the source data.
 Instead, to illustrate the concept of covariates we can leverage dart's functionality for automatically generating time-based covariates through its [encoders](https://unit8co.github.io/darts/generated_api/darts.dataprocessing.encoders.encoders.html).

 #### Encoders

 Darts provides a number of [time-based past/future covariates](https://unit8co.github.io/darts/generated_api/darts.dataprocessing.encoders.encoders.html) which are generated by encoding the index of a dataset.
 For instance, you can generate covariates that indicate to the model the hour of the day, day of week, month of year, special holidays etc., see [here](https://unit8co.github.io/darts/quickstart/00-quickstart.html#Encoders:-using-covariates-for-free) for more examples.
 To use these encoders, the models have an argument add_encoders.

 For the [AirPassengers](https://unit8co.github.io/darts/generated_api/darts.datasets.html#darts.datasets.AirPassengersDataset) dataset knowing the month of the year is important to learn the seasonal component of the data, and knowing what the year is important to learn the strength of the seasonality (as the oscillations increase in amplitude with year).
 Thus, to give these features to our model (lets use the [XGBoost model](https://unit8co.github.io/darts/generated_api/darts.models.forecasting.xgboost.html) as an example), we could modify its configuration file [configs/model/xgboost.yaml](configs/model/xgboost.yaml) by adding the following: